 Choosing Low-Sodium and Low-Fat Options

 To avoid the potential risks of excessive sodium and saturated fat, opt for low-sodium and low-fat varieties of cottage cheese.
-These options still deliver the same health benefits but minimize unnecessary dietary risks.
+These alternatives still deliver protein and calcium without the added health concerns.
+If you’re thinking about how many times a week should you eat cottage cheese, these healthier versions make it more feasible to enjoy it regularly—up to four times a week for most people—without compromising your dietary goals.

 Portion Control and Serving Sizes

 Even with healthy foods like cottage cheese, portion control is key.
-A half-cup serving provides ample protein and calcium without overloading on calories or sodium.
-Measuring out servings ensures you don’t accidentally overindulge, keeping your diet balanced.
+A half-cup serving provides ample protein and calcium without excessive calories or sodium.
+If you’ve been wondering how many times a week should you eat cottage cheese, keeping portions moderate—around ½ to 1 cup per serving—makes it safe to enjoy it several times weekly while maintaining nutritional balance.

 PFrequently Asked Questions (FAQs)